 Note The result data type of an RTRIM function is a LONG VARCHAR.
-If you use RTRIM in a SELECT INTO statement, you must have a Large Objects Management option license or use CAST and set RTRIM to the correct data type and size.
+If you use RTRIM in a SELECT INTO statement, you must have an Unstructured Data Analytics Option license or use CAST and set RTRIM to the correct data type and size.